 - Faqiri v.
 Ontario

-Counsel for the Faqiri family in a civil action seeking damages arising out of the death of Soleiman Faqiri at the Central East Correctional Facility in Ontario.
+Counsel for the Faqiri family in a civil action which arose out of the death of Soleiman Faqiri at the Central East Correctional Facility in Ontario.
 The inquest will be convening in Toronto in late 2023.

 - National Inquiry into Missing and Murdered Indigenous Women and Girls [MMIWG] (2017-2019)